Dagoza/Dagoza/README.md

 - 👀 I’m a Web Developer
 - 🌱 I’m currently working with MEAN and MERN
 - 💞️ I’m looking to learn about all secrets of JS
-- 📫 If you would want to contact to me this is my [linkedIn](https://www.linkedin.com/in/dagoza/ "Linkedin")
+- 📫 If you would want to reach out me this is my [linkedIn](https://www.linkedin.com/in/dagoza/ "Linkedin")

 <!---
 Dagoza/Dagoza is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.